McKinsey consulted on opioids for the FDA — and also with opioid makers, report claims

 "Today's report shows that at the same time the FDA was relying on McKinsey's advice to ensure drug safety and protect American lives, the firm was also being paid by the very companies fueling the deadly opioid epidemic to help them avoid tougher regulation of these dangerous drugs," Maloney said in a statement.

-McKinsey didn't immediately return a request for comment.
-In a statement posted on its website on April 13, the consulting firm defended its work as "lawful," but added that it "fell short of the high standards we set for ourselves."
+In a statement posted on its website on April 13, McKinsey defended its work as "lawful," but added that it "fell short of the high standards we set for ourselves."

 Opioid overdoses accounted for half a million deaths between 1999 and 2019, according to U.S. Centers for Disease Control and Prevention data.
 OxyContin, manufactured by Purdue Pharma, was billed by the company at the time as safe to use around the clock, prompting physicians to prescribe the drug for chronic pain and injuries.
 But OxyContin and other highly addictive drugs classified as opioids have trapped countless Americans into cycles of addiction, leading to millions of broken lives and deaths.